getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ![Tabs](tabs_field_bp.gif)

-The `tabs` and `tab` field types are used to divide the contained form fields in tabs
+The `tabs` and `tab` field types are used to divide the contained form fields in tabs.

 Example: